 - Read through the positions below to determine what interests you most.

-- The Volunteer Manager will contact you to schedule an information and interview session where you’ll receive a better understanding of the program and position(s) you are interested in.
+- The manager will contact you to schedule an information and interview session where you’ll receive a better understanding of the program and position(s) you are interested in.